 The 98-foot skeletal lighthouse at Cape San Blas, near the town of Port St. Joe, is the fourth Cape San Blas Lighthouse.
 Built in 1883, it replaced brick towers built in 1849, 1856, and 1857.
 The lighthouse is comprised of eight cast iron legs that support the “watch room” and lantern at the top of the tower.
 Although the tower initially stood 1500 feet from the shore, a powerful storm in 1894 left it damaged and standing in water.
-In 1918 it was moved one quarter mile to where it stands today and the light was lit on January 22, 1919.
+In 1918 it was moved one quarter mile and the light was lit on January 22, 1919.
 After years of storms and beach erosion jeopardized its site on the Cape, the lighthouse was moved to downtown Port St. Joe in 2014.

 Cape St. George Light

 The Cape St. George Light was reconstructed at the center of St. George Island after its tragic collapse on October 21, 2005.
 Remnants of the historic structure were salvaged and volunteers cleaned old mortar off more than 22,000 original bricks which were used in the reconstruction.
 With extensive community support and public and private funding, the lighthouse was completed in November of 2008.
 The lighthouse was originally built at the west end of what is now Little St. George Island in 1833, and was rebuilt on Cape St. George in 1848 and 1852.

 Climb 92 stairs.